Chinese steel futures slip on cooling seasonal demand

-BEIJING, June 15 (Reuters) - Chinese steel futures fell on Tuesday, with construction rebar and hot-rolled coils both down more than 2% on weak downstream demand, while raw material prices also declined due to falling utilisation rates at mills.
+BEIJING, June 15 (Reuters) - Chinese construction rebar and hot-rolled coils futures fell on Tuesday on weak downstream demand, while raw material prices gained, led by coke, following the announcement of output control in Shandong province.

 Apparent consumption of the five main steel products compiled by Mysteel consultancy fell 4.7% to 10.97 million tonnes last week from a week earlier, data showed.